aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Guardian:** Address of the guardian unlocking the active balance of
     - **Lock manager:** Address of the lock manager controlling the lock
     - **Amount:** Amount of active tokens to be unlocked
-    - **Deactivate:** Whether the requested amount must be deactivated too
+    - **Deactivate:** Whether the requested amount should be deactivated immediately
 - **Authentication:** Open.
 Implicitly, only the lock manager or any account in case the lock manager allows the unlock
 - **Pre-flight checks:**
     - Ensure that the requested amount can be unlocked